Sanspareil-III/dataviz-project-template-proposal/README.md

 * Compare two sister assets on the same trend plot
 * Compare all equipment with certain characteristics (Ampere Rating, Manufacturer, Model, etc.) on a bell curve or similar

-How does the new test data compare across geographic areas?
+How does the new test data compare across geographic areas or climate zones?
 How does the new test data compare to equipment of the similar characteristics?

 ## Sketches